RESOURCES

 Caitlin Hamilton Caitlin Hamilton

-How (and why) to make a style guide for your dissertation
+Why you need a style guide for your dissertation

 When it comes to writing or editing your dissertation, your style guide is your secret weapon for consistency.
 It will help you get your dissertation looking great, from the very first word of your title page to the very last word of your appendix.